The Lion King (2019 film)

-The Lion King is a 2019 American musical drama film directed and produced by Jon Favreau, written by Jeff Nathanson, and produced by Walt Disney Pictures and Fairview Entertainment.
-It is a photorealistic computer-animated remake of Disney's traditionally animated 1994 film of the same name.
-The film stars the voices of Donald Glover, Seth Rogen, Chiwetel Ejiofor, Alfre Woodard, Billy Eichner, John Kani, John Oliver, Florence Kasumba, Eric André, Keegan-Michael Key, JD McCrary, Shahadi Wright Joseph, and Beyoncé Knowles-Carter, as well as James Earl Jones reprising his role from the original film.
-The plot follows Simba, a young lion who must embrace his role as the rightful king of his homeland following the murder of his father, Mufasa, at the hands of his uncle, Scar.
+The Lion King is a 2019 American musical drama film that is a photorealistically animated remake of the traditionally-animated 1994 film.
+Directed by Jon Favreau, written by Jeff Nathanson, and produced by Walt Disney Pictures and Fairview Entertainment, the film stars the voices of Donald Glover, Seth Rogen, Chiwetel Ejiofor, Alfre Woodard, Billy Eichner, John Kani, John Oliver, Florence Kasumba, Eric André, Keegan-Michael Key, JD McCrary, Shahadi Wright Joseph, with Beyoncé Knowles-Carter, and James Earl Jones (reprising his voice role as Mufasa for the final time).
+The plot follows a young lion, Simba, who flees his kingdom when his father, Mufasa, is murdered by his uncle, Scar.
+After growing up in exile, Simba returns home to confront his uncle and reclaim his throne.

-Plans for a remake of 1994's The Lion King were confirmed in September 2016 with Favreau attached to directed following box office successes for Disney remakes such as The Jungle Book (2016), which was also directed by Favreau.
-Disney hired Nathanson to write the screenplay in October 2016.
-Favreau was inspired by certain roles of characters in the Broadway adaptation, and developed upon elements of the original film's story.
-Much of the main cast signed in early 2017, and principal photography began in mid-2017 on a blue screen stage in Los Angeles.
-The "virtual-reality tools" utilized in The Jungle Book's cinematography were used to a greater degree during filming of The Lion King.
-Composers Hans Zimmer, Elton John, and lyricist Tim Rice, all of whom worked on the original's soundtrack, returned to compose the score alongside Knowles-Carter, who assisted John in the reworking of the soundtrack and wrote a new song for the film, titled "Spirit", which she also performed.
-The film serves as the final credit for editor Mark Livolsi, and it is dedicated to his memory.
-With an estimated budget of around $260 million, The Lion King is one of the most expensive films ever made.
+Plans for a remake of 1994's The Lion King were confirmed in September 2016 following box office successes for Disney remakes such as The Jungle Book (2016).
+Favreau was inspired by certain roles of characters in the Broadway adaptation and developed upon elements of the original film's story.
+Much of the main cast signed on in early 2017, and principal photography began in mid-2017 on a blue screen stage in Los Angeles.
+The virtual reality tools utilized in The Jungle Book's cinematography were used to a greater degree during the filming of The Lion King.
+Composers Hans Zimmer, Elton John, and lyricist Tim Rice returned to compose the score alongside Knowles-Carter, who assisted John in the reworking of the soundtrack and wrote a new song for the film, "Spirit", which she also performed.
+With a production budget of $250–260 million, the film is one of the most expensive films ever made, as well as the most expensive Disney remake.